No. 7 Florida Men’s Basketball Extends Streak for Historic SEC Road Victory

 “I’ve found a rhythm these last few games,” Condon said.
 “I didn’t feel like I forced anything tonight and just let the game come to me.”

 It was not the usual box score for the Gators as they were outrebounded, 30-29.
 The key to the win was their second-half defense, which posted 11 blocks, more than doubling its season average of 4.9 per game.
-Another key to victory was the 3-point shooting, where Florida knocked down eight triples, shooting 44% to the Longhorns’ 38%.
+Another key to victory was the 3-point shooting, where Florida knocked down eight triples, knocking down 44% to the Longhorns’ 38%.

-“They outplayed us in the first half,” coach Todd Golden said.
+“They outplayed us in the first half,” UF coach Todd Golden said.
 “We obviously challenged our guys pretty strongly at halftime about guarding your yard and doing a better job on the defensive end.
 Obviously, that flipped for us.”

 Florida struggled from the arc with just two made 3s in the first half.
 Meanwhile, the Longhorns dominated the Gators from beyond the arc behind 50% shooting.